 This orange bbq marinade works really well on barbeque chicken whether you’re going to grill it or smoke it.
 I prefer to use chicken thighs (and keep the bone on if smoking) because they are the most succulent.

-The marinade takes no time at all to make but of course remember that you need time for the flavours to work their magic so make sure you have plenty of time before the cookout.
+The marinade takes no time at all to make but of course remember that you need time for the flavours to work their magic so make sure you allow at least about 30 minutes for the marinade time.

 You'll notice in the ingredients that I have used mirin.
 This is a Japanese ingredient, a sweet rice wine that's lower in alcohol content than sake and sometimes containing a salt content.